Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments

+In this section, we describe the notion of a stabilizer \emph{fault-tolerant logical instrument}, suitable for describing a wide class of logical operations.
+A fault-tolerant logical instrument takes some number $k_\text{in}$ of encoded quantum states as inputs (encoded in stabilizer codes~\cite{gottesman1997stabilizer}), performs an encoded operation, and outputs some number of encoded states $k_\text{out}$.

+We use the term {\it logical port}, to refer to a group of physical qubits that together represent logical input or output qubits of the instrument.
+Each port has a quantum error-correcting code with a fixed number of physical and logical qubits associated with it.
+In this way, fault-tolerant instruments can be composed with each other only through a pair of compatible input and output ports.
+Alternatively, {\it logical ports} can be seen as a specific collection of cuts that partition a complex logical quantum circuit into logical blocks, the elementary quantum instruments that are amenable to independent study and optimization.
+In this way, quantum error-correcting codes continue to play a crucial role in defining modular interface structure through which to compose fault-tolerant algorithms from elementary logical blocks.

-Fault-tolerance is typically centered around quantum error-correcting codes capable of encoding and storing logical information.
-In order to perform a computation, the encoded information must be manipulated through a sequence of logical operations.
-In this section, we describe the notion of a stabilizer \emph{fault-tolerant logical channel}, suitable for describing a wide class of logical operations.
-A fault-tolerant logical channel takes some number of encoded states as inputs (encoded in stabilizer codes~\cite{gottesman1997stabilizer}), performs an encoded operation, and outputs some number of encoded states.
-An important aspect of a fault-tolerant channel is the classical data that is produced in the process (as outcomes of stabilizer measurements).
-This classical data is used both to detect errors (arising from redundancy of measurements) and to determine the Pauli frame required to interpret the logical mapping and logical measurement outcomes, as described below.
-(We remark that as fault-tolerant channels may have both classical and quantum outputs, they may be alternatively named logical \textit{quantum instruments}).
-Examples of fault-tolerant channels that are included within this model are transversal gates, code deformations, gauge fixing, and lattice surgeries~~\cite{bombin2006topological, raussendorf2007topological, raussendorf2007fault, bombin2009quantum, bombin2010topological, horsman2012surface, paetznick2013universal, hastings2014reduced}.
-While such operations are traditionally understood as a series of instructions on a set of static physical qubits, several recent works have introduced new approaches to fault-tolerant memories beyond the setting of static codes~\cite{nickerson2018measurement, newman2020generating, hastings2021dynamically}.
-Here we want to generalize and extend these concepts to have a global view of logical operations rather than as operations on an underlying code.
+The main feature of a fault-tolerant instrument is the classical data they produce (as intermediate measurement outcomes).
+These classical data are used both to identify errors (by relying on measurement outcome redundancy in the form of checks) as well as to determine the Pauli frame required to interpret the logical mapping and logical measurement outcomes, as described below.
+Examples of fault-tolerant instruments that are included within this model are transversal gates, code deformations, gauge fixing, and lattice surgeries~~\cite{bombin2006topological, raussendorf2007topological, raussendorf2007fault, bombin2009quantum, bombin2010topological, horsman2012surface, paetznick2013universal, hastings2014reduced}.
+Such operations are commonly understood in terms of a series of gates and measurements on a fixed set of physical qubits, a perspective originating from matter-based qubits.
+Nevertheless, several recent works have introduced new approaches to fault-tolerant memories beyond the setting of static codes~\cite{nickerson2018measurement, newman2020generating, hastings2021dynamically}.
+Here we want to generalize and extend these concepts to reach a holistic perspective on logical operations rather than as operations on an underlying code.